credativ/plutono/docs/sources/datasources/graphite.md

 ## Graphite query editor

-Grafana includes a Graphite-specific query editor to help you build your queries.
+Plutono includes a Graphite-specific query editor to help you build your queries.

 To see the raw text of the query that is sent to Graphite, click the **Toggle text edit mode** (pencil) icon.